getodk/docs/docs/central-api-submission-management.rst

 Comments
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 1.2)*\
+.. raw:: html

-This API is likely to change in the future.
+  <p><em>(introduced: version 1.2)</em></p><p>This API is likely to change in the future.
 In version 1.2 we have added comments to submissions, so changes and problems with the data can be discussed.
-It's very likely we will want comments in more places in the future, and at that time a more complete comments API will be introduced, and this current one may be changed or deprecated entirely.

-Currently, it is not possible to get a specific comment's details, or to edit or delete a comment once it has been made.
+It's very likely we will want comments in more places in the future, and at that time a more complete comments API will be introduced, and this current one may be changed or deprecated entirely.</p><p>Currently, it is not possible to get a specific comment's details, or to edit or delete a comment once it has been made.</p>

 Listing Comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions/{instanceId}/comments**

+.. raw:: html
-Comments have only a ``body``\  comment text and an ``actor``\  that made the comment.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to return a ``actor``\  data object alongside the ``actorId``\  Actor ID reference.
+  <p>Comments have only a <code>body</code> comment text and an <code>actor</code> that made the comment.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to return a <code>actor</code> data object alongside the <code>actorId</code> Actor ID reference.</p>

 .. dropdown:: Request